YU000jp/YU000jp/README.md

 ---

 ## 🏳️‍🌈My Productions
 - If you found it useful, please gift it to me via the “[Buy me a pizza](https://www.buymeacoffee.com/yu000japan)”.
 It would be nice if the number of stars for each repository could be increased.
-GitHub Copilot may be able to assist with addressing and resolving the issue.
-Please let us know if you have any concerns or suggestions.
 - [Logseq](https://github.com/logseq) will soon move from a file-based model to a DB model, which also has its own modes for file-based and DB graph.
 Each has a different specification, which means that some cases may not work correctly or cannot be supported.

 ### 📌 DB Model Compatible Plugins